Selective Laser Sintering (SLS)

 The data from a 3D CAD file is entered into the SLS 3D Printer.
 A precise, thin layer of heat fusible powder is deposited across the build platform of the SLS 3D Printer.

-A computer controlled carbon dioxide laser scans a cross section of the 3D solid model.
+A computer controlled carbon dioxide laser scans a cross section of the 3D SLS Prototype.
 As the laser draws the cross section, the powder contacted by the laser is fused together, without actually melting the powder, forming a thin layer (typical 0.004").
-A new layer of powder is deposited and the process of laser sintering and spreading powder is repeated until the 3D object is complete.
+A new layer of powder is deposited and the process of selective laser sintering and spreading powder is repeated until the SLS Prototype is complete.